nickmckenney/Building-a-JSON-API/presentations.md

 "But instructors, I won't be done with my project by then!"

-a) That's OK, the people viewing your video don't have to know that.
+That's OK, the people viewing your video don't have to know that.
 Show off what does work!
-b) Go to sleep!

 ### Recording a video